Has J-PARC E07 observed a $\Xi^-_{1s}$ nuclear state?: Introduction

 Little attention if any was given to mixing between $\Xi^-$ states in $^{14}$N and $\Xi^0$ states in $^{14}$C, induced by the $\Xi^- p\leftrightarrow \Xi^0 n$ strong-interaction charge exchange.
 Nuclear ground-state mass differences for $Z\to (Z-1)$ isobars in the main light-nuclei emulsion elements $^{12}$C, $^{14}$N and $^{16}$O are listed in Table~\ref{tab:cex}.
 Note that the nuclear mass difference $M(^{14}{\rm C})-M(^{14}{\rm N})$ is smaller than the $\Xi$ hyperon mass difference $m_{\Xi^-}-m_{\Xi^0}=6.85 \pm 0.21$~MeV \cite{pdg22}.
 This means that $\Xi^0$--$^{14}$C bound states, if and when exist, lie always below the $\Xi^-$--$^{14}$N threshold.
 To be more precise, the $\Xi^0$--$^{14}$C threshold for a virtual $^{14}$N($\Xi^-,\Xi^0$)$^{14}$C charge-exchange reaction is at $\Xi^-$--$^{14}$N energy of

-Remarkably, the $\Xi^0$--$^{14}$C threshold energy in $\Xi^-$--$^{14}$N, Eq.~(\ref{eq:cex}), is within the reported IRRAWADDY bound-state energy interval $-$(6.27$\pm$0.27) MeV.
+Remarkably, the $\Xi^0$--$^{14}$C threshold energy in $\Xi^-$--$^{14}$N, Eq.~(\ref{eq:cex}), is within the reported IRRAWADDY bound-state energy interval $-$(6.27$\pm$0.27) MeV, as shown in Fig.~\ref{fig:Xiplot}.

 The aim of the present note is to show that this remarkable coincidence may not be accidental, and that IRRAWADDY is likely to stand for a near-threshold $\Xi^0_{1p}$--$^{14}$C bound state that has nothing to do with a $\Xi^-_{1s} $--$^{14}$N bound state suggested by E07.
 To do so, we first discuss in Sect.~2 conditions for a near-threshold $\Xi^0_{1p}$--$^{14}$C bound state using a $\Xi$-nuclear potential constrained by our recent work~\cite{FG21} on $\Xi^-_{1p}$--$^{12}$C capture events.
-We then evaluate in Sect.~3 the mixing induced by the $\Xi N$ strong interaction between a $\Xi^-_{1p}$--$^{14}$N bound state identified with J-PARC E07 IBUKI and a $\Xi^0_{1p}$--$^{14}$C bound state lying about 5 MeV below IBUKU, within the J-PARC E07 experimental uncertainty of IRRAWADDY.
-Provided such mixing is not prohibitively small, $E1$ radiative deexcitation of the $\Xi^-_{3D}$--$^{14}$N atomic state equally well to {\it both} $\Xi^-_{1p}$--$^{14}$N and $\Xi^0_{1p}$--$^{14}$C nuclear states is possible.
-And indeed we find it to be the case, thereby motivating the title of this note: has J-PARC E07 observed a $\Xi^-_{1s}$ nuclear state?
-A brief Discussion and Summary Sect.~4. ends the paper.
+We then evaluate in Sect.~3 the mixing induced by the $\Xi N$ strong interaction between a $\Xi^-_{1p}$--$^{14}$N bound state identified with J-PARC E07 IBUKI and a $\Xi^0_{1p}$--$^{14}$C bound state lying about 5 MeV below IBUKI, within the J-PARC E07 experimental uncertainty of IRRAWADDY.
+Provided such mixing is not prohibitively small, $E1$ radiative deexcitation of the $\Xi^-_{3D}$--$^{14}$N atomic state occurs to {\it both} $\Xi^-_{1p}$--$^{14}$N and $\Xi^0_{1p}$--$^{14}$C nuclear states, as verified in Sect.~3.
+Discussion and summary follow in Sect.~4 and a brief Appendix describes the $\Xi^-_{1p}$--$^{14}$N$_{g.s.}$ configuration.